zhangchen-xu/rllm_0.3/README.md

 pip install -e .
 ```

-Example scripts to run training are located in `scripts/pipeline`.
+Example scripts to run pipelined post-training are located in `scripts/pipeline`.
 We note our `verl-pipeline` is 1-2 weeks behind verl main.

 ## Acknowledgements